top of page

 Christopher T. Conner Assistant Professor of Sociology at The University of Missouri, Columbia.
 His research is at the intersection of criminology/deviance, social movements, technology, gender and sexuality, and social theory.

-Currently, Dr. Conner is working on a variety of projects examining the social dynamics of the online world.
-Specifically, he is about to embark on a study of cybercrime and forms of online fraud and deception.
-Deception scams (romance, business email compromise, and other scams) defrauded victims in the United States of $30 Million.
-His interest in this builds off his other work examining how large-scale technological changes have changed the nature of human interaction.
-He has explored this process for dating apps like Grindr, to music subcultures, and more recently far-right groups and conspiracists.
+Currently, Dr. Conner is working on several projects exploring the social dynamics of the digital world.
+His latest work examines cybercrime, online fraud, and deception.
+In 2024 alone, deception scams--including romance fraud, business email compromise, and other tactics--defrauded U.S. victims of $16.6 Billion, a 33% increase from 2023 (FBI IC3).
+This research builds on his broader investigation into how large-scale technolgocial shifts have transformed human interaction.
+He has analyzed this process for dating apps like Grindr, to music subcultures, and more recently far-right groups and conspiracists.

 Dr. Conner is the 2023 recipient of The Kathy Charmez Early in Career Award given by The Society for the Study of Symbolic Interaction, and was also the Mizzou honorary men's basketball coach Spring 2025.
 His book Conspiracy Theories and Extremism in New Times won a Choice Books Recommendation.